 From The Velvet Light Trap, spring 1996 (and reprinted in my 1997 collection Movies as Politics).
-Given all the screenings of Out 1 that are recently taking place on both sides of the Atlantic, with (almost) concurrent Blu-Ray and DVD releases in France, the U.K., and the U.S., this seems like a good time to repost this article.
-My still lengthier reflections can be found on the forthcoming Carlotta digital releases in France and the U.S. But only five years ago, the film’s relative unavailability was what seemed worth noting (see below).
+Given all the screenings of Out 1 that have more recently taken place on both sides of the Atlantic, with (almost) concurrent Blu-Ray and DVD releases in France, the U.K., and the U.S., this seems like a good time to repost this article.
+My still lengthier reflections can be found on the Carlotta digital releases in France and the U.S. — J.R.

 On the Issue of Nonreception

 What connections can be found between two French serials made almost half a century apart?
 Aside from the fact that both of them appear on my most recent “top ten” list (1), I’m equally concerned with the issue of why such pleasurable, evocative, enduring, multifaceted, and incontestably beautiful works should remain so resolutely marginal — unseen, unavailable, and virtually written out of most film histories except for occasional guest appearances as the vaguest of reference points.
 The problem isn’t simply an American or an academic one; although no print of either serial exists in the United States, it can’t be said that either film has received much attention in France either — or elsewhere, for that matter.
 (2) Yet both are major testaments to the joys of spontaneous filmmaking and the complex adventures these entail, for their viewers as well as for their makers.